dbushell/dbushell.com/src/data/blog/2024/jsr-first-impressions.md

 I would like to see Bun added to the **"Works with"** compatibility label at least.

+### Update for 27 Feb 2024

+Bun has now been added!
+And apparently types have been fixed for NPM installs.
+I can see type definition files in the node module directory.
+VS Code is still giving me an error but that's likely a configuration issue on my part.

 ## Finally

 Those are my thoughts on the [JSR JavaScript registry](https://jsr.io/) after using it for a couple of days.
 You can import JSR packages today without access to the invite-only website.
 Obviously the site will open to the public at some point.